WGL-2024/WGL_repo_2024/AP-protocol.md

 When the network is first initialized, nodes only know who their own neighbors are.

-Clients and servers need to obtain an understanding of the network topology (”what nodes are there in the network and what are their types?”) so that they can compute a route that packets take through the network (refer to the Source routing section for details).
+Clients and servers need to obtain an understanding of the network topology ("what nodes are there in the network and what are their types?") so that they can compute a route that packets take through the network (refer to the Source routing section for details).

 To do so, they must use the **Network Discovery Protocol**.
 The Network Discovery Protocol is initiated by clients and servers and works through query flooding.